Rob Kardashian Wishes Sister Khloe On Her 39th Birthday

 Rob wrote: “I cherish you deeply and am immensely grateful to have you in my life, and for everything you do for Dream and me.
 I can’t imagine my life without you.”

 In response to the post, Khloe replied, “My baby!!!!
-You are my favorite human being in the entire world.
+You are my favourite human being in the entire world.
 You are my heartbeat.”

 In recent times, Rob has chosen to maintain a more private lifestyle, opting to stay away from the spotlight, ‘People’ reported.